 Our Approach to Care and Education

-Resources are further personalised according to the young person’s age and circumstances.
+Resources are further personalised according to the young person’s age and circumstances in providing an alternative education.
 For example, a child moving into supported or independent living after leaving AWW will need to work through resources relevant to the context of their point in that journey.
 Respectfully we accept and acknowledge where the individual has come from and the path that has lead to AWW.

 We won’t lecture to an individual that ‘smoking is bad for them’ for example, we accept it is likely they already know that.
 However if we can help an individual understand where the stress comes from which is leading them to smoke, we find they will then feel differently and may feel that the smoking is something they want to tackle.

-The acronym ‘ARCH’ is explained below, and forms the basis for all programs of intervention and planning for placement for all children and young people across AWW Ltd:
+The acronym ‘ARCH’ is explained below, and forms the basis for all children’s social care programs of intervention and planning for placement for all children and young people across AWW Ltd: